 The patch panel should be properly labeled on each port.
 The patch cables should be of the proper length.
 Using a 10-foot cable where a 3-foot cable would be sufficient eliminates extra cable and makes it easier to keep the racks organized and clean.
 Today, we also have the benefit of having high-quality patch cables that are very thin, which helps tremendously when you have a dense patch panel with many ports.
 Thinner cables take less space and provide more visibility.

 In order to get this job done right, it almost always requires the complete dismantling of the equipment from the rack, installing and possibly re-terminating the wire to get things organized and flowing well, and then reinstalling the equipment and patching everything back in.
 When the patch cables are installed, we are using the right size and working to use the wire management everywhere possible.

 Once the implementation and clean-up is completed, the next step is to make sure the IT team understands how to keep it that way.
 This is where training and policies come into play.
 The IT team needs to understand that under no circumstances should they just plug stuff in.
 Every time a piece of hardware is installed, they should find properly-sized patch cables and use the wire management.
 Unless everyone is willing to follow these guidelines, it will only be a matter of time before the spaghetti mess reappears.

-Here are some good before-and-after examples of using proper cabling management techniques:
+Here is a before-and-after example of using proper cabling management techniques: